 SIBERIAN tigers (Panthera tigris tigris) usually make homes in boreal and complex deciduous habitats.
-They once occupied the vast expanse of land ranging from Korean Peninsula to Manchuria extending towards the north-eastern China.
-However, due to poaching and logging threats, the world’s biggest cats are rapidly losing grounds.
+They once occupied the vast expanse of land ranging from Korean Peninsula to Manchuria extending towards the north-eastern China however, due to poaching and logging threats, the world’s biggest cats are rapidly losing grounds.
 This article is all about Siberian tiger natural habitat, loss of habitat, its location and map.
-Let us see where do snow tigers live in the wild.
+Let us see where snow tigers live in the wild.

 Where Do Siberian Tigers Live?